Island hopping on the Aeolian Islands

 Island hopping between volcanoes

-Stromboli view, Aeolian Islands, Italy
+Stromboli volcano and town, Aeolian Islands, Italy.

 Aeolian Islands: Stromboli

-Stromboli boulevard, Aeolian Islands, Italy
+Stromboli boulevard, Aeolian Islands, Italy.

 Stromboli harbour and boulevard.

-Stromboli transport, Aeolian Islands, Italy
+Stromboli transport, Aeolian Islands, Italy.

 Local transport on Stromboli.
 There are no cars on the island.